 The Department of Facilities maintains detailed maps and floor plans of MIT buildings and rooms that are used for academic, residential or support activities.
-This information includes gross area breakdowns, room inventory definitions, how buildings are numbered and more.
 To quickly locate a building, street or other element on the MIT campus, use the online MIT campus map.

 The Student Disabilities Services office provides information on academic, housing and other accommodations made by MIT for disabled students.
-The Assistive Technology Information Center (ATIC) provides consultations and equipment (alternative pointing devices and keyboards, text readers, etc.) to allow technology accessibility for disabled students and other members of the MIT community.
+The Assistive Technology Information Center provides consultations and equipment to allow technology accessibility for disabled students and other members of the MIT community.

 MIT departments may grant some credit for study at other colleges and universities both before and after an enrolled student begins study at MIT.
 In general, credit and/or appropriate placement may be offered if the subjects are substantially equivalent to those in the MIT curriculum, and if the grade earned meets MIT standards.
 However, each department sets its own policies about awarding transfer credit and delegates this decision to its transfer credit examiner who reviews each request individually.
 View a list of current transfer credit examiners.

-A registered regular student who wishes to receive credit for work done at another higher education institution must follow the procedures detailed by the Registrar's Office
+A registered student who wishes to receive credit for work done at another higher education institution must follow the procedures detailed by the Registrar's Office.

 Federal regulations require higher education institutions to disclose specific information about required and recommended reading on internet-based course schedules.
 The goal is to reduce costs by making required textbook information, including ISBN number, available as early as possible, so students have time to shop for the lowest price.
 Specific information about required and recommended reading is available on the MIT Online Subject Listing and Schedule.